What is Chronic Inflammatory Response Syndrome (CIRS)?

 Once we have ticked this first important box, we can begin to remove biotoxins from the system with binding therapy, which acts like an antibody and removes biotoxin from the system through the stool.
 The VCS test is used to track readiness for the next step, which is to eradicate MARCONS from the nasal cavity.
 Once we have done this we are able to assess progress through repeat testing and manage any ongoing inflammation where necessary.

 The ultimate goal is to get you taking VIP, which is an important peptide used to calm inflammation, correct gene dysregulation and correct the brain changes associated with CIRS, amongst many other important functions.
 Management of other related issues and differential diagnoses occur alongside this core approach where needed.
 For example, Mast Cell Activation Syndrome can be treated, EMF remediation done and detoxification supported.

 We have a strong focus on the limbic system, which is our emotional brain, as this is commonly an area affected by CIRS.
 In fact, many patients with CIRS suffer concomitantly with PTSD and other trauma related issues.
 As the brain-immune connection is so strong, it is important to manage both of these side by side.

-We find the most successful healing journeys embrace a team approach that includes Indoor Environmental Professionals (IEP), Health Coaches, Lymphatic Drainage Therapists, Acupuncturists, and CIRS Literate Physicians.
-Our team of physicians at Linden & Arc Vitality Institute are all Chronic Inflammatory Response Syndrome Proficiency Diplomats, and include Dr. Michelle Van Der Westhuizen, Canada’s leading CIRS physician.
-We encourage you to ask us questions, get support where you can and to trust that this evidence based treatment plan works, even though it may be challenging.
+We find the most successful healing journeys embrace a team approach that includes Indoor Environmental Professionals (IEP), a Health Coach, a Lymphatic Drainage Therapist, and a CIRS literate Physician.
+At Linden & Arc Vitality Institute, Dr. Murfin is a Chronic Inflammatory Response Syndrome Proficiency Diplomat.
+We encourage you to ask questions, get support where you can, and to trust that this evidence based treatment plan works, even though it may be challenging.

 Contact Linden & Arc Vitality Institute